pykenny/FindJellybeans/README.md

 - **Note**: It's still an ongoing project, and I'll keep it updated until reach some satisfactory result.

 In the original work, we need to locate and annotate DNA strands on real images for further work (identify whether the extracted block contains specific DAN series).
 However the huge amount of target in the dataset makes it impossible to be manually done in just a few weeks.
-Fortunately we were able to apprximate and generate synthesized images, then train an object identification model on these images, so that we pick out and label thoses strands automatically.
+Fortunately we made it to apprximate and generate synthesized images, then trained an object identification model on these images and applied the identifier on real images for annotation.
 As the result, we saved much time on data preprocessing and brought an acceptable solution for the annotation problem.

 Since we were colloborating on private genomic images (still you can see some result from report in the original repository), I'm just using another case here instead, where both source for synthesized data and test data can be easily obtained through the net.
 In this example, I'll show how to identify jelly beans in an image with [keras-retinanet](https://github.com/fizyr/keras-retinanet) package.
 The whole process starts with making some synthesized data to reduce effort in doing annotations manually, then use the synthesized images as training dataset to train our model with default settings.
 Finally we'll use real images to evaluate the trained model.